KURUKURURU/last-to-wake/README.md

+# Snoozefest / Jackpot Project

 Hello!
-THis is my project for Snoozefest, and I heard from Reem I could double dip it into Jackpot so I went ahead and did it!
+This is my project for Snoozefest, and I heard from Reem that I could also submit it to Jackpot, so I went ahead and did that.

-In this Godot game, you can interact with odd hamsters, learn the tragedy of Charlie, and run from some odd creature.
+In this Godot game, you can interact with some odd hamsters, learn about the tragedy of Charlie, and run from some creature.

-I did this in under 24 hours, and to play you must use:
+I made this in under 24 hours, so it’s a bit rough, but that was part of the goal.

+## Controls

-- wasd for movement
+- WASD for movement
-- e for interaction
+- E for interaction
-- click for dialogue
+- Click for dialogue